 With some research online I decided to cook my beef tenderloin until the internal temperature reached 135F.
 Many sites stated as low as 120-130F, but I wasn’t so sure about that.
 Keep in mind that while my husband and sister’s boyfriend love a good, rare steak, the rest of the family is not on the same page.

 When I removed the meat at 135F, I immediately moved it to a shallow baking pan and wrapped it in aluminum foil.
 It is essential to allow the meat to rest and allow the temperature to rise some more on its own.
 Give it a good 10-15 minutes.
 Then, slice away!
 When I began slicing I was SHOCKED to see how pink/red it was.
 I was so worried about overcooking that I never thought about UNDER-COOKING!
-Dan insisted it was perfect.
+Mr. TCW insisted it was perfect.
 I think my dad almost had a heart attack when he saw it!
-UPDATE: I revisited this recipe and cooked it to a lower temperature (125-130F and it wasn’t even as red as before!!!
-I don’t get it!
+UPDATE: I revisited this recipe and cooked it to a lower temperature (125-130F and it wasn't even as red as before!!!
+I don't get it!
 I was worried I overcooked it but I checked again with multiple thermometers and they all read the same.)

-But I listened to Dan, and you know what?
+But I listened to Mr. TCW, and you know what?
 It worked!
 I did take a couple of pieces and put them back in the oven a bit longer for the people who do not like their meat still mooing, but I want to say 90% of the guests went for the original pieces.
 Even my mother who shocked me.
 Operation beef tenderloin a success!

 I learned a lot on the way and know what I would do differently next time.
 I was concerned the bacon would burn so I originally cooked the meat for 20 minutes and then wrapped it in bacon for the last 20 minutes.
 Honestly, you could probably get away with wrapping it in bacon straight from the beginning.
 The only benefit I saw to my method was this allowed the beef tenderloin to brown a bit first.
 But if you pan-sear the meat first, wrapping it in bacon from the beginning still works.